ObjectProfile/Pharo2VW/README.md

 list add: r first.
 b containedItems: list.
 ```
-12. Now publish your code and drink a glass of beer!!
+13. Now publish your code and drink a glass of beer!!

 Browse the `Pharo2VWExamples` in your system browser to get more examples

 ## Running the tests

 Use test runner to execute the tests. `Pharo2VWExporterTest` execute all the examples in `Pharo2VWExamples`

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Versioning